 As a recently diagnosed adult — a newly-minted Distractoid taking step one on the path to becoming a Master of Distraction (MOD) — how do you cut through the fog of fuzzy information — and misinformation — and get a handle on how to handle having ADHD?
 MODS say stick to the fundamentals — the proven methods, backed by experience and research, for improving your life.
 Second, MODS know they need both short-term and long-term strategies.

-Thing Seven: ADHD — The Short and Long of It
+7. ADHD — The short and long of it.

 MODS know that ADHD is a lifelong condition that shows up in different ways as we move through the different phases of life.
 MODS also know that Distractoids are naturally prone to focus on the here and now and be blind to what lies farther down the road.
 Make a conscious effort to see that ADHD has both immediate and long-term consequences, and that short term relief and lifelong success are not the same animal.